Elektrochecker/shpd-toolkit/README.md

 # Installation
 This application can be installed on Android by downloading and installing the appropriate `.apk` file from the [releases](https://github.com/Elektrochecker/shpd-toolkit/releases) tab.
 It can also be used on desktop computers by downloading the `.jar` executable from the [releases](https://github.com/Elektrochecker/shpd-toolkit/releases) tab.
 In order to run the application on desktop, Java must be installed.
 If you intend to use this application on a desktop computer, consider using [the original seedfinder CLI tool](https://github.com/Elektrochecker/shpd-seed-finder) instead.
 It is faster, more powerful and will receive updates sooner.

+As different versions of Shattered Pixel Dungeon (SHPD) generate different dungeons, a release of SHPD Toolkit will only work with certain versions of SHPD.
+Versions that only differ by the last digit in the version code (for example v2.3.0 and v2.3.1) are likeley, but not guaranteed to share the same level generation.

 # Usage

 ### scouting mode